Describe your profession, with details on products, services, expertise and know how.

 Describe the techniques, the tools and the materials you use in your work.

-I weave tabby, tapestry and 4-shaft twill on my looms.
-I use a weaving sword/beater made of whale bone and a fork made of silver.
-The weaving sword is used for cleaning the shed before I put the weft into the warp, and to beat the weft upwards and towards the woven fabric.
+I weave tabby, tapestry, double weave and 2/2 twill on my warp-weighted looms.
+I use a fork to beat the weft upwards and towards the woven fabric.
 The fork is used to push the weft upwards and towards the fabric.
 For warp and weft I normally use wool.

 What role do "talent" and "creativity" play in your profession?